 The Fellowship moved many times throughout its history, but in each location sought to live out its mission of open and inclusive religious community and principled action in the wider world.
-We bought our current property in the Fall of 2011, so 2012 has been an eventful year moving into our new location in March and welcoming our new minister, The Rev. Rod Richards, in August.
+We bought our current property in late 2011, so 2012 was an eventful year moving into our new location in March and welcoming our new minister, The Rev. Rod Richards, in August.

 Members are presently involved with issues of sustainability and environmental consciousness, homelessness, immigration, LGBT rights, interfaith work for justice, and a host of other areas of concern.
 There are also a wide variety of interests in spiritual and ethical exploration on an individual and communal level.

-We look forward to continuing the work we’ve been doing and to finding new ways of building and strengthening religious community while making a positive difference in the life of the wider community.
+We look forward to continuing our work and to finding new ways of building and strengthening religious community while making a positive difference in the life of the wider community.
 Our Mission Statement speaks to where we have been; where we are; and where we are going:

 Practicing justice and